Compare Small Business Loans

 These loans come in many varieties and can include traditional term loans, lines of credit or government-sponsored lending programs.
 They're more flexible than business auto loans and commercial mortgages because they can be applied to various purposes.
 Here are some common business loans and required down payments that we’ve identified.

-The down payment requirements can vary based on the need for underlying collateral, use of proceeds, or profile of the borrower.
-Many lenders offer these in an array of different loan structures, so the borrower should explore all available avenues before committing to one lender or another.
+The down payment requirements can vary based on the need for underlying collateral, use of proceeds or profile of the borrower.
+There are many lenders offering these in a range of loan structures, so borrowers should explore every option before settling on a lender.

-Just because a lender allows you to put 10% down, or no money down on a business loan, doesn’t mean that you should.
-No down payment business loans may cost your business in interest costs over the life of the loan, especially for big-ticket purchases, such as mortgages and auto loans.
+Just because a lender allows you to put very little or no money down on a business loan down payment, doesn’t mean that you should.
+The less money down you offer, the higher your interest charges will be over the life of the loan, especially for big-ticket purchases like mortgages and commercial auto loans.

-- Obtain government assistance: SBA loans and loans sponsored by government entities—such as the USDA—achieve two goals: they require lower down payments than private business loans, and they offer competitive interest rates for borrowers who don't meet the requirements for a conventional business loan.
+- Obtain government assistance: SBA loans and loans sponsored by government entities can help businesses in a bind: They require lower down payments than private business loans and offer competitive interest rates for borrowers who don't meet the requirements for a conventional business loan.

 - Pay off business credit cards and cut interest expenses: Cutting expenses on existing borrowing will help to improve your borrower profile.
 Allowing a balance to accumulate on your credit cards will increase your interest expense, depleting your cash flow over time.
 By reducing or eliminating these expenses, you free up cash to contribute towards a down payment over time.

 - Contribute to savings and investments: When planning for long-term improvements, it’s helpful to set aside excess cash over time.
 While the dollars you save may not be enough to fund a large purchase, they go a long way towards meeting the down payment requirements for a planned upgrade.
-You may also further increase the yield on those savings by contributing them towards conservative short-term investments, such as FDIC-insured savings accounts, money market funds, or certificates of deposits scheduled to mature in tandem with the planned purchase.
-Stocks, mutual funds, and other traditionally long-term investments are not appropriate for this strategy due to the risk of loss.
+Additionally, you may be able to maximize the yield on those savings by investing them in conservative short-term investments, such as FDIC-insured savings accounts, money market funds or certificates of deposit that mature at the same time as your purchase.
+Stocks, mutual funds and other traditionally long-term investments are not appropriate for this strategy due to the risk of loss.